-Stańko is eccentric and provocative.
-He plays long and open free structures that depend on spontaneous, electrifying improvisations built into a well-designed, consistent whole.
+Stańko was eccentric and provocative.
+He played long and open free structures that depended on spontaneous, electrifying improvisations built into a well-designed, consistent whole.
 In an interview with Stephen Graham for Jazzwise magazine in 2004, he averred:

 I'm very glad indeed that I started from free jazz.
 It helped to shape my personality and develop my musical language.
 Free jazz for me is not only a musical genre, it is a certain philosophy, a synonym of an idea and desire for something non-existent, still something I've always and ceaselessly pursued.
 The longer I live, the more important is free jazz to me in philosophical, not practical, terms.
 This is the soul of jazz.

-The second major element in Stańko's work is a highly developed melodic pattern, usually suffused with lyricism and romantic reverie.
-But the third element – every bit as important as improvisation and melody – is the sound of his trumpet.
+The second major element in Stańko's work was a highly developed melodic pattern, usually suffused with lyricism and romantic reverie.
+But the third element – every bit as important as improvisation and melody – was the sound of his trumpet.
 This is how Robert Buczek describes this sound in his book Krakowski przewodnik jazzowy (Kraków Jazz Guide):

 His sound is 'dirty' but also paradoxically transparent, penetrating deep inside the soul, sometimes sounding like a cry and sometimes like a whimper.
 It is a rich sound, and, like all of his art, very personal and easy to distinguish.
 Combined with his favourite melodic turns, this sound produces a highly suggestive, emotional, at times even painful message.
 Stańko's music is, in a sense, the aural equivalent of existential philosophy – the pain of existence is, in a way, built into the sound, the phrasing and the mode of expression he chooses.